Team Member Public Profile

 You’ll meet with your team leader at least 4 times.
 You’ll have these meetings:

 2) Culture and Team Roles

 3) Ministry Organization

-4) Logistics and Travel.
+4) Logistics and Travel

 Your team leader debrief your whole team within a month after you come back to the U.S. The Outreach Team will also facilitate an evening each semester for all the teams to come together to process their experiences.

-Yes, we love it when students want to go on outreaches!
+Yes, we love it when students want to go on mission trips!
 Rising High School Freshman and Sophomores can go WITHOUT their parents to the Dominican Republic.
 They need ONE parent to go with them to Lebanon, Ethiopia, and Greece.
 Rising High School Juniors and Seniors can go WITHOUT their parents to the Dominican Republic, Lebanon, Ethiopia and Greece.

-Yes, we love when students join our outreach teams!
+Yes, we love when students join our mission teams!
 High School Graduates can go WITHOUT their parents to the Dominican Republic, Lebanon, Ethiopia, and Greece.
 They can apply to go to India, but must be approved by Student Ministries and Outreach to travel to this destination.